simone-cappelletti/APIBaseTemplate/README.md

 ### :bulb: Other data layer features
 - **Support to logical deletion**: I often see entities that are deleted logically rather than physically from the database, so I decided to add support for logical deletion by overriding the SaveChanges method of the DbContext and taking advantage of a supporting interface called *IDeletableEntity*.
-- **Enum comment**: In the extension methods calss, *Extensions.cs*, I added a method called *HasEnumComment* that can automatically generate a comment in the database, a description for those columns that are mapped to enums.
+- **Enum comment**: In the extension methods class, *Extensions.cs*, I added a method called *HasEnumComment* that can automatically generate a comment in the database, a description for those columns that are mapped to enums.
 The description contains the list of possible values.

+## :books: Business layer
+In the services directory there are all the necessary services holding the business logic and something extra, in particular:
+- *Business classes*: One for each entity, which will be used by the controllers to execute the logic (e.g *AirlineBusiness.cs*, *AirportBusiness.cs*, *FligthBusiness.cs* and so on).
+This is the intermediate level between the controller and the repository to which all actual logic is located.
+- *ProducesResponseTypeConvention.cs*: This is a class which I use as convention to add some default http status on the action.
+I find it easy and useful to add by default some http status codes, also because for semplicity's sake not many http status codes are usually used and in this way I don't need to add the ProducesResponseTypeAttribute every time manually.

+## :ghost: Common